 Compliance / Regulatory Requirements GDPR, SOC-2, HIPAA, or industry-specific compliance requirements. | Optional | Regulatory and compliance awareness |

-Each QA approach receives identical inputs.
-Tools are given the same PR diff, context, and time budget.
+Each QA tool receives identical inputs.
 Outputs are collected and anonymized.

-Intelligence scores are aggregated, outcome metrics are projected, and a comprehensive comparison report is generated with full transparency.
+Intelligence scores are aggregated and a comparison report is generated with full transparency.